 Jonathan Cagan is the George Tallman and Florence Barrett Ladd Professor in Engineering, in the Department of Mechanical Engineering at Carnegie Mellon University, with an appointment in the School of Design.
 He is an expert in product development and design methods for early stage product development.

-Leah Chong is a first year PhD candidate in the Department of Mechanical Engineering, co-advised by Dr. Jonathan Cagan and Dr. Kenneth Kotovsky.
+Leah Chong is a first year PhD student in the Department of Mechanical Engineering, co-advised by Dr. Jonathan Cagan and Dr. Kenneth Kotovsky.
 Leah earned her B.S. in Mechanical Engineering from Rice University in 2017.
 Her research interests include human-centered design in engineering and design team problem solving.

 Dan Clymer is a PhD candidate in the Mechanical Engineering Department, co-advised by Dr. Jonathan Cagan and Dr. Philip LeDuc.
 Dan graduated from Grove City College in 2014 with a B.S. in Mechanical Engineering, and earned his M.S. in Mechanical Engineering from Carnegie Mellon Univesity in 2017.
 His research is currently focused on computational methods to analyze and recognize patterns in imaging data, particularly in complex domains like medical imaging.

-Josh Gyory is a first year PhD candidate in the Department of Mechanical Engineering.
+Josh Gyory is a PhD candidate in the Department of Mechanical Engineering.
 He earned his B.S. in Mechanical Engineering from the University of Pittsburgh in 2014 and his M.S. in Mechanical Engineering from Carnegie Mellon University in 2016 where he worked as a student researcher at Disney Research Pittsburgh (DRP).
 He is now part of the IDI Group advised by Dr. Jonathan Cagan (Professor of Mechanical Engineering) and Dr. Kenneth Kotovsky (Professor of Psychology).
 His research interests include cognitive-based engineering design and design team problem solving.

 Ayush Raina is a first year PhD student in the Department of Mechanical Engineering.
 He has completed his Bachelors of Technology from the Indian Institute of Technology Jodhpur in 2017.
 He was a student trainee at the Mercedes Benz Research & Development India.
 He is now part of the IDI Group advised by Dr. Jonathan Cagan (Professor of Mechanical Engineering) and Dr. Kenneth Kotovsky (Professor of Psychology).
 His research interests pertain to the field of Design Automation and investigating methodologies of integrating machine learning into engineering design synthesis.